JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 types that most possible matches can be eliminated easily, leaving many fewer inputs to the most expensive steps.

-The main visible improvement here is to package loading, which is now often significantly faster.
-For example, `using Plots` goes from about 6 seconds to about 3 seconds for me (after precompilation).
+The main visible improvement here is to package loading, adding a bit of extra speed on top of the gains from addressing invalidations.

 ## Tooling to help optimize packages for latency